tizzo/probo.ci/docs/build.md

 ## Assets

 Assets is where you indicate which assets to import into this build.
 These can be any assets that you've uploaded with the [Probo Uploader](http://probo.ci/docs/uploader/).
+If you compress your file use gzip.
+You cannot use the zip format.

-For example, if you need to use a an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
+For example, if you need to use an asset you've uploaded with filename dev.sql.gz, start .probo.yaml file with:
 {% highlight yaml%}
 assets:
   - dev.sql.gz